brucehtai/AeroStage-Beta/README.md

 ## Project status

 This is a public beta build.
 The 13-level AeroStage Pro version is a separate extended/audiophile evaluation build.
+The bottons 1-5 in this release correspond to AeroStage 2, 4, 6, 8, 10 in the Pro version.